Mortierella: Morphology

 Mortierella fungi are typically coenocytic, but compared with the genus Mucor (Mucoromycotina, Mucorales), they have a stronger tendency towards septum formation.
-Compared with Mucor-like fungi, the mitosporangia are typically smaller, contain fewer spores and lack a columella (Fig. 1).
+Compared with Mucor-like fungi, the mitosporangia are typically smaller, contain fewer spores and lack a columella.
 Many Mortierella-like fungi are asexual.
 However, if zygospores are found, they strongly resemble Mucor-zygospores.
 Sometimes sexual structures are embedded in loosely arranged hyphal networks.